 Journalist Christopher Hitchens was the only witness, as far as he knew, called by the Vatican to give evidence against Teresa's beatification and canonisation process, because the Vatican had abolished the traditional "devil's advocate" role which fulfilled a similar purpose.Hitchens said that "her intention was not to help people", and that she lied to donors about the use of their contributions.
 "It was by talking to her that I discovered, and she assured me, that she wasn't working to alleviate poverty", he said, "She was working to expand the number of Catholics.
 She said, 'I'm not a social worker.
 I don't do it for this reason.
 I do it for Christ.
 I do it for the church.' "

-When Aroup Chatterjee offered to make worthwhile contributions to the Vatican's investigation into the worthiness of Mother Teresa for canonization, the Vatican rebuffed his offer.
+When Aroup Chatterjee offered his extensive on-site research into the matter to the Vatican's investigation into the worthiness of Mother Teresa for canonization, the Vatican rebuffed his offer.

 |This is just one of the many unique,|